Analyze data with a clear purpose in mind

-Educators analyze data effectively in order to identify learning gaps, evaluate assessment alignment with learning targets, and ensure equitable outcomes for all students.
+Educators analyze data effectively in order to identify opportunities to accelerate student learning, evaluate assessment alignment to learning targets and ensure equitable opportunities for all students.

 Educators form conclusions about what students know based on evidence, and use the evidence to answer questions like: